cyrussimper/archive_tools/README.md

 This tool converts all PDF files in a selected folder (and its subfolders) to JPG images.

+### Combine docx files

+This tool converts all selected .docx files into a single .docx file.

 #### Usage

 1. Clone the repository: